HNgithub2766/Threat-Intel-Analysis/README.md

-# Cybersecurity-portfolio
+# Threat-Intel-Analysis
-This repository contains study notes, projects and a progress report of tasks I've completed in order to gain knowledge and skills in Cyber Security operations.
+This repository contains my work while at Telstra where I profiled and analysed APT against Telstra and other critical infrastructure in Australia.